tattwamasi/TeslaTunes/frameworks/README.md

 `git clone --recursive` not just git clone.
 Also remember to `git submodule update` after fetching new stuff.

+Build Targets:
+I made a couple of script targets to make packaging, etc. easier.
+GenGitVersion gets used every build to create the version string that gets put into the about box, etc.
+GenSparkleInfo makes a zip file and creates the appcast xml that will need to be integrated with the update server The later target in particular won't be useful for someone else playing around with my code.

 Library notes:

 LetsMove: